LHEEA/CN-Stream/README.md

 - `input` Folder with input file example
 - `output` Default folder output

-The code use the library libFyMc to read the “dictionary” input file.
+The code uses the library libFyMc to read the “dictionary” input file.
 The library is provided with the sources.

 ### CN-Stream - variables and types